-Wyoming licenses only dietitians as licensed dietitians under an exclusive scope of practice model.
+Wyoming licenses only dietitians as licensed dietitians.
 Individuals must have completed requirements aligned with the Registered Dietitian pathway in order to qualify for licensure.
-This law does not apply to other specified licensed health care professionals who have nutrition specified in their scope of practice.
+However, there is no licensure requirement for providing nutrition care.
 Only licensed individuals may use the titles “licensed dietitian" and “LD."

 Click the buttons below to read the state statute and rules, or to navigate to the state regulatory entity's website.